27 Apr Sciatica Pain: Things you need to Know

 Severe cases can cause significant leg weakness or bowel or bladder changes, and then surgery may be an answer.
 Scans and detailed doctor intervention will be needed thereafter.

-Sciatica pain can be mild, sharp, sensation of burn, excruciating, sometimes like a jolt or shock and worsens when one sneezes or coughs.
+Sciatica pain can be mild, sharp, the sensation of burn, excruciating, sometimes like a jolt or shock and worsens when one sneezes or coughs.
 Prolonged suffering can aggravate one side of the body with temporary incapacity.
 It may be a result of compression of an intervertebral disc.

 - A sudden twist or pull or injury